Allora & Calzadilla: Work and themes

-Since the beginning of their collaborative career in 1995, Allora & Calzadilla have worked in a variety of media to produce a body of work spanning sculpture, photography, performance art, sound and video.
+Since the beginning of their collaborative career, Allora & Calzadilla have worked in media that produced a body of work in sculpture, photography, performance art, sound and video.

-Starting in 1999, Land Mark is a series of projects that encompasses film, video, photography and performance pieces related to the Puerto Rican island of Vieques, which, for 60 years, was used by the United States for military operations, leading to a civil disobedience campaign waged by local residents.
+Starting in 1999, Land Mark has been a series of projects that encompasses film, video, photography and performance pieces related to the Puerto Rican island of Vieques, used for 60 years by the United States for military operations, leading to a civil disobedience campaign waged by local residents.
 The works include Land Mark (1999/2003/2006), Land Mark (Footprints) (2001–02), Returning a Sound (2004), Under Discussion (2005) and Half Mast\Full Mast (2010).
-Allora & Calzadilla interrogate the economic, cultural, and political markers that differentiate one area of land from another, and the processes of colonization and gentrification that come to define its changing status.
+Allora & Calzadilla interrogate the economic, cultural, and political markers that distinguishes one area of land from another, and the processes of colonization and gentrification that come to define its changing status.
 As a whole, these works connected performances typical of political activism to artistic traditions like engraving.
 Land Mark is explained semantically as an instrument for reading marks left on the territory (landmarks) instead of as a simple point of spatial orientation (landmark).
 The spatial investigations in Allora & Calzadilla's work are made in terms of what the artists call “the trace.”
 At once a poetic trope and a set of material operations, the trace links presence and absence, inscription and erasure, preservation and destruction, and appearance and disappearance.

 Allora & Calzadilla's body of work has long explored the dynamic between music and power.
 Some of the pieces that trace this "age-old sonic militarism against the contours of its relationship to contemporary culture and political ideology" are Clamor (2006), Sediments, Sentiments (Figures of Speech) (2007), Wake Up (2007) and Stop, Repair, Prepare: Variations on Ode to Joy for a Prepared Piano (2008).
 The first three feature "massive sculptural installation, live performance, collaboration, and, of course, extensive sound tracks."
 Stop, Repair, Prepare is a hybrid of sculpture, performance and experimental musical practice.
 It consists of an early 20th century Bechstein piano that has been put up on wheels and ‘prepared’ by cutting a round hole in the center of the body and reversing the pedals, which allows a series of performers to play variations on the Ode to Joy (as transcribed for piano by Franz Liszt) from inside of the instrument.
 During the performance, the pianist, girdled by the absurd skirt of the instrument, periodically trudges with it through the performance space, dragging its weight as he or she plays.